griffithlab/rnabio.org/acknowledgements.md

 layout: "home"
 ---

-These materials have been developed with the support of the [Cold Spring Harbor Laboratory](http://meetings.cshl.edu/courseshome.aspx) and [Canadian Bioinformatics Workshops](https://bioinformatics.ca/workshops/) organizations.
+These materials have been developed with the support of the [Cold Spring Harbor Laboratory](http://meetings.cshl.edu/courseshome.aspx) the [Cancer Research Institute](https://www.cancerresearch.org/bootcamp) and [Canadian Bioinformatics Workshops](https://bioinformatics.ca/workshops/) organizations.
 Creation of the section on Amazon AWS EC2 and the cost of student instances was generously supported by [Amazon AWS Education grants](https://aws.amazon.com/grants/).

 Some of the methods/tools used in this course (e.g. regtools) were supported by funding to Malachi Griffith from the [V Foundation for Cancer Research](https://www.jimmyv.org/).